 Field-based fire characterization

 The mountainous physiography of the western Himalaya makes it more difficult to control and regulate the fire events.
-The photographs the field observation were presented in Supplement 7 and correspond coordinates and altitude of these sites were tabulated in Supplement 8.
-Creeping is a mostly dominated type of fire (Supplement 7c-d) where an ample supply of ground fuel support for spreading of the fire line.
+The photographs of the field observation were presented in Supplement 7 and Supplement 8.
+The ground observation suggested a good deposition of inflammable dry Chir pine leaves (~ 10–12 inches thickness measured by graduated scale), which helps to ignite fire (Supplement 7b).Creeping is a mostly dominated type of fire (Supplement 7c-d) where an ample supply of ground fuel support for spreading of the fire line.
 To immediately control or put out the fire, the local authority has used the rudimentary method (Supplement 7d).
 Due to ground or creeping fire, the lower parts of trunks are partially or fully burnt (Supplement 7e-f).

 Climate variability and fire occurrence

 The association and contribution of regional climatic conditions (maximum temperature and precipitation) were analysed in relation to pre-monsoonal fire occurrence between 2001 and 2019.
-A daily average burn area from March to June (i.e. 60 to 180 days of the year) computed over the area and related with the average maximum temperature (°C) and total precipitation (mm) are presented in Figure 8A.
+A daily average burn area from March to June (i.e. 60 to 180 days of the year) computed over the study area and related with the average maximum temperature (°C) and total precipitation (mm) are presented in Figure 8A.
 The maximum temperature increases from March to June which coincides with periods of time when precipitation is low, during which time most fire activity occurs.
 A statistical analysis between the pre-monsoonal total burn area (March-June), cumulative precipitation, and average maximum temperature for both regions is shown in Figure 8B.
 The correlation between the burned area and average maximum temperature (R = 0.57, p = 0.01) and precipitation (R = -0.53, p = 0.2) is moderate.
 The average maximum temperature is positively related to the burn area whilst the total precipitation is negatively related to burn area.
-However, it is evident that there is considerable variability in rainfall and the average maximum temperature with the total burned area (Supplement 9).
-Supplement 10 shows the results of the comparison for each state separately.
+However, it is evident that there is considerable variability in rainfall and the average maximum temperature with the total burned area (Supplement 9, Supplement 10). .
 The relationship between inter-annual pre-monsoonal burn area standard anomaly (SA), and the global oscillation indices (Niño-3.4, Niño-4, and DMI) was shown in Figure 9.
 The association between the burned area and the climate anomalies exhibits a moderate correlation with Niño-3.4 (R = 0.51 and p = 0.03) (Figure 9A) whilst the Niño-4 (R = 0.37) and DMI have a weak agreement (R = 0.1) (Figure 9B and C).

 INSERT FIGURE 8